 The Booker Prize established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
 In 2005, The Booker International Prize was created to award writers bi-annually in recognition of a body of work rather than one title.

-To find out more about how to access the winning titles in braille, giant print or Talking Books, please see the Booker Prize shortlist.
+To find out more about how to access the winning title in braille, giant print or Talking Books, please see the Booker Prize shortlist

 RNIB has worked with the Booker Prize Foundation for over a decade to ensure that some of the year’s best novels are made available to blind and partially sighted people.
 Book titles are not always automatically produced in alternative reading formats such as audio, large print or braille, which means people with sight loss often have to wait longer to get hold of the latest and most popular books.